Cost of Membership

 Room and Board Costs

-Most chapters maintain a College owned facility or house.
-Members of a chapter who reside in the chapter house pay room and board fees to the College, similar to other residential students.
+Most chapters maintain a University owned facility or house.
+Members of a chapter who reside in the chapter house pay room and board fees to the University, similar to other residential students.

-The cost of living in a fraternity or sorority house is comparable to non-Greek housing rates and outlined on the Tuition & Fees page.
+The cost of living in a fraternity or sorority house is comparable to non-Greek housing rates and outlined on the Room & Board page.

-The College has no responsibility or oversight regarding financial matters outside of what is directly billed from the College for the room and board rate.
+The University has no responsibility or oversight regarding financial matters outside of what is directly billed from the University for the room and board rate.
 Contact chapters directly regarding specific dues or billing questions.